marcus-crane/utf9k/content/blog/latency-as-a-forcing-function/index.md

 As a user, I would hope for at least a loading spinner but that spinner is contained in the Javascript bundle which... the server is sometimes too flaky to serve it seems.

-Anyway, when this happens, I usually read for the View menu and click the following
+Anyway, when this happens, I usually reach for the View menu and click the following

 [![A screenshot of the View menu for Mattermost.
 It shows a number of options with "Clear cache and Reload" being highlighted.
 This menu also contained an item called "Developer Tools for Current Server" which we will be accessing later.](clear-cache.png)](clear-cache.png)